Krav Maga, just like any other kind of martial arts, requires regular training and practice in order to sharpen your self-defense skills.

 However, the financial cost is not what will take its toll on you – the “sweat equity” will.

 And I give this warning to anyone who wishes to train in Krav Maga, once you start training, no matter the frequency of your training, you will pay with every single drop of sweat and breath you take.

-The reality of the matter is that it doesn’t cost much to train in Krav Maga, but you’ll be able to learn a lot of important self-defense skills that can save your life.
+The reality of the matter is that it doesn’t cost much to train in Krav Maga, when compared to the important self-defense skills you’ll learn that can save your life.

 You may need to shift your focus on your goals and motivation levels for training instead, as the cost should not even be an issue.

 You can of course, especially as a light recreational type, start your training online with one of these resources and see if you can work in the time to go to the gym once or twice a week, once you get the feel for it.